ryanh7/csdr/README.md

     csdr adpcm <--encode|--decode> [--sync]

-Encodes or decodes an ADPCM audio stream, which decreases the size to 25% of the original.
+Encodes or decodes an ADPCM audio stream.
+An ADPCM audio stream uses only 25% of the bandwidth compared to the original.

 Can optionally embed proprietary synchronization frames with `--sync` (used in OpenWebRX).